consilience/laravel-message-flow/README.md

 ],
 ```

-Send a message by creating a `MessageFlowOut` record:
+Send a message by creating a `MessageFlowOut` record. `stock-update`
+here will both route the payload to the correct recipient queue,
+and can be used within the recipient application to send the message
+on to the correct handler:

 ```php
 use Consilience\Laravel\MessageFlow\Models\MessageFlowOut;